sniporbob/openhab/README.md

 ## Examples

+The following was also taken from here: https://code.google.com/p/openhab/issues/detail?id=388

 I send a request from 0011223344556677 to the XBee on OpenHAB with temperature (as float) encoded on first 4 bytes and read it from OpenHAB with this:
 <znetrxresponse@0011223344556677#0[float]